3615 Grandview Drive

 Lubock Lake Landmark is a national archaeological preserve that is the only known North American site containing deposits showing continuous occupation by South Plains cultures over the last 12,000 years, including many extinct animals.

 Black-tailed prairie dogs are a keystone species crucial to ecosystems throughout the western United States, from Texas in the South to Wyoming up north.
 But nowhere do these herbivorous little critters rule the roost more supremely than down at Prairie Dog Town, a prairie dog sanctuary in the heart of Lubbock's venerable Mackenzie Park.
-Begun as a modest endeavor in the 1930s, Prairie Dog Town has seen its share of excitement over the years, what with the naming of Mayor Emeritus Kennedy Clapp, the installation of prairie dog Prairie Dog Pete as official Goodwill Ambassador, and, in 2004 and 2005, an epic renovation that resulted in perimeter fencing AND interpretive signage!
-Admission is free.
+Begun as a modest endeavor in the 1930s, Prairie Dog Town has seen its share of excitement over the years, what with the naming of Mayor Emeritus Kennedy Clapp, the installation of prairie dog Prairie Dog Pete as official Goodwill Ambassador.

-The roots of the operation go all the way back to the 1940s with the opening of Mackenzie Park Playground in Mackenzie Park.
+The roots of this operation go all the way back to the 1940s with the opening of the Mackenzie Park Playground.
 It later became the Joyland Amusement Park and has been entertaining people in the area ever since.
-There are rides for the whole family, as well as rides for those who are not faint of heart.
-The Tower Drop raises you to a height of 140 feet (63 meters) before you are pushed towards the ground at 50 mph (80 kmph).
+There are rides for the whole family here, as well as rides for those who are not faint of heart.
+The Tower Drop raises you to a height of 140 feet (63 meters) before you are pushed towards the ground at 50 mph (80 kph).
 There is a roller coaster as well as the more traditional rides like the Scrambler and the Tilt-A-Whirl.

-Pull out the pom pons, the tiny shirts and head straight for Jones stadium.
-With a capacity of over 50,000 people, this stadium has a mind blowing schedule lined up every season.
-And talk about re-constructive surgery...that too to the amount of $90 million!
-A luxurious West Stadium Building has been added, which will include private suites as well as viewing boxes for the media.
+Pull out the pom pons and jerseys and head straight for Jones AT&T Stadium on the campus of Texas Tech University.
+With a capacity of over 50,000 people, this stadium is the home field of the Red Raiders as they play their Big 12 college football schedule every season.
+And talk about re-constructive surgery, this stadium was recently renovated to the tune of $90 million.
+A luxurious West Stadium Building has been added, which includes private suites as well as viewing boxes for the media.